pheynnx/Google-DDNS_Updater_Deno/README.md

 #### Add as many sets of variables you need for as many domains you need updated

-#### Make sure to adjustthe domains array to reflect your number of domains
+#### Make sure to adjust the domains array to reflect your number of domains